hocestnonsatis/binance-futures-bot/README.md

 **Q: What about funding rates?**
 A: Bot tracks them.
 On average, ~0.01% per 8 hours (~10% annually).
 Factor into strategy.

+**Q: Does it work with all symbols?**
+A: Yes, any Binance Futures pair.
+Each symbol-timeframe gets its own trained model.

 ### Trading

 **Q: What's the best timeframe?**
 A: 5m-15m for active trading, 1h-4h for swing trading.
 Backtest to find your preference.

+**Q: Can I trade multiple symbols?**
+A: Currently one symbol per bot instance.
+Run multiple instances for multiple symbols.

-**Q: How much capital do I need?**
+**Q: How do I change symbols?**
-A: Minimum $100 on testnet for testing. $1000+ recommended for live trading.

-**Q: Does it work on all pairs?**
-A: Yes, any Binance Futures pair.
-Each gets its own trained model.

----

-## 🤝 Contributing

-Contributions are welcome!
-Here's how:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Development Guidelines

-- Follow existing code style
-- Add tests for new features
-- Update documentation
-- Keep commits atomic and descriptive
+A: Update `TRADING_PAIR` and `TIMEFRAME` in `.env`.
+Bot will auto-train a new model on next run.

+**Q: Do I need to re-enter configuration every time I restart?**
+A: No!
+The bot saves your settings to `config_cache.json` and asks if you want to reuse them.
+Just press Y for instant restart.

 ---